BlockchainCommons/Provenance/WHITEPAPER.md

 #### The `id` field

 The `id` field identifies the chain that produced a given provenance mark.
-In the genesis mark the `id` MUST BE equal to `key`.
+In the genesis mark the `id` MUST be equal to `key`.
 The `id` field is also `linkLen` bytes long.

 #### The `seq` field

 The `seq` (sequence number) field identifies the order of a given mark within its chain.
-The `seq` in a genesis mark MUST BE zero.
+The `seq` in a genesis mark MUST be zero.
 Each subsequent mark in the chain MUST carry the next incrementally higher `seq`, i.e., (0, 1, 2, 3, 4...).
 The bytes of the value are serialized in big-endian order.

 `low` resolution provenance marks use two bytes for `seq`, allowing up to 2^16 == 65,536 marks in a chain, while the `medium`, `quartile`, and `high` resolution use 4 bytes, allowing 2^32 == 4,294,967,296 marks in a chain.